Stuart Forster looks at the insights into naval history that can be gleaned from model shipbuilding in museums around the world.

 These days – in an age of computer modelling and detailed designs – it might come as a surprise but drawing up blueprints of ships is a fairly recent development.
 Up until about 300 years ago, shipwrights would often win commissions after showing potential patrons models rather than designs on paper.
 Some of these have survived to become collectors’ items.

 Models for the British Admiralty

-The craftsmanship and time spent in producing top quality model ships means that the best can command hefty prices.
-Immense attention to detail is needed to build museum quality models.
+The craftsmanship and time spent in producing top-quality model ships mean that the best can command hefty prices.
+Immense attention to detail is needed to build museum-quality models.
 They have to display every aspect seen on the original ship or, should it no longer exist, depict all that is shown in faithful oil paintings, commissioned when the vessel was still afloat.
 The knowledge that goes into building the miniatures coupled with the skill of the handiwork means that the best models cross the line from being regarded as unique examples of work by a skilled artisan into works of art.

 The world’s most expensive model ship

 Many valuable and highly detailed models belong to private collectors who make acquisitions quietly, shying away from publicity.
 Consequently, it’s difficult to say with precision which model ship is the world’s most expensive.
 One candidate for that term dates from late in the seventeenth century.
 It is a 1:32 scale model of the royal yacht used by Britain’s joint monarchs, William and Mary.
 The model reportedly changed hands for $439,875.